-Angus has worked in fundraising at a senior level for a broad range of organisations including Friends of the Earth, British Heart Foundation and Alzheimer's Society.
-His remit has predominately focussed on generating income from institutional funders, high net worth individuals, charitable trusts and legacies.
-As Head of Fundraising, Angus works closely with the wider Fundraising team in Oxford, and is responsible for generating long-term sustainable financial support, from Scottish sources, for priority Oxfam
+Angus has worked in fundraising at a senior level for a broad range of organisations including Friends of the Earth, British Heart Foundation & Alzheimer's Society.
+His remit has predominately focussed on generating income from institutional funders, high net worth individuals, charitable trusts & legacies.
+As Head of Fundraising, Angus works closely with the wider Fundraising team in Oxford, & is responsible for generating long-term sustainable financial support, from Scottish sources, for priority Oxfam programmes overseas.

 Peppy Sparrow, Fundraising Manager

-Peppy has worked in both fundraising and programme management roles for a wide range of voluntary sector organisations including Barnardo's, VSO and WaterAid.
+Peppy has worked in both fundraising & programme management roles for a wide range of voluntary sector organisations including Barnardo's, VSO & WaterAid.
 As Fundraising Manager, she is responsible for developing partnerships that generate income for Oxfam's international programme work.
-Peppy's role involves working with a varied portfolio of Oxfam supporters including institutional funders, high net worth individuals, charitable trusts and private sector organisations.
+Peppy's role involves working with a varied portfolio of Oxfam supporters including institutional funders, high net worth individuals, charitable trusts & private sector organisations.

-Nick's role is to coordinate Oxfam's face to face fundraising in Scotland, generating financial support from the public and managing a team of public-facing fundraisers.
-Nick has managed campaigns for fundraising agencies and also working in-house with charities and has experience of setting up and running direct debit and text donation campaigns, using methods such as street, door to door, and private site fundraising.
+Joe's role is to coordinate Oxfam's face to face fundraising in Scotland, generating financial support from the public & managing a team of public-facing fundraisers.
+Joe has worked for several in-house charities & agencies throughout Scotland.

 Maren Thompson, Fundraising Officer

-Maren has worked in a number of project management and coordination roles in the third sector for Transparency International and Mercy Corps, as well as for consultancy firms such as ITAD Ltd. As Fundraising Officer, Maren is responsible for generating income for Oxfam's UK and international programmes by supporting a portfolio of high value givers and identifying prospective donors through research and networking.
-In addition, Maren manages selected projects and provides administrative support to Oxfam's Philanthropy and Partnerships team.
+Maren has worked in a number of project management & coordination roles in the third sector for Transparency International & Mercy Corps, as well as for consultancy firms such as ITAD Ltd. As Fundraising Officer, Maren is responsible for generating income for Oxfam's UK & international programmes by supporting a portfolio of high value givers & identifying prospective donors through research & networking.
+In addition, Maren manages selected projects & provides administrative support to Oxfam's Philanthropy & Partnerships team.

 Lindsey McColl, Performance Effectiveness Manager

-Lindsay works for the UK Policy, Programmes & Campaign Team, providing support on monitoring, evaluation, accountability and learning (MEAL).
-This includes systems and processes that help the Campaigns and Programme Team deliver an effective programme.
+Lindsay works for the UK Policy, Programmes & Campaign Team, providing support on monitoring, evaluation, accountability & learning (MEAL).
+This includes systems & processes that help the Campaigns & Programme Team deliver an effective programme.

 Katherine Trebeck, Global Research Policy Adviser

-Katherine is global research policy adviser in Oxfam's research team where she is exploring an economy that delivers social justice, good lives, vibrant communities and which protects the planet.
-In doing so she is particularly interested in steps towards a -new economic paradigm- and how countries such as the UK, Brazil, South Africa and India might move towards this.
+Katherine is global research policy adviser in Oxfam's research team where she is exploring an economy that delivers social justice, good lives, vibrant communities & which protects the planet.
+In doing so she is particularly interested in steps towards a -new economic paradigm- & how countries such as the UK, Brazil, South Africa & India might move towards this.

 Sarah Watson, Food & Climate Public Campaign Manager, Global Campaigns Team

-Sarah's role is to lead the global campaigns team working to our food and climate justice campaign.
-She develops public engagement strategies for Oxfam GB and Oxfam International, particularly around key global decision making moments.
-Sarah's team also works to support smaller affiliates and Southern countries to build their capacity to deliver effective campaigns.
+Sarah's role is to lead the global campaigns team working to our food & climate justice campaign.
+She develops public engagement strategies for Oxfam GB & Oxfam International, particularly around key global decision making moments.
+Sarah's team also works to support smaller affiliates & Southern countries to build their capacity to deliver effective campaigns.